toribiodiego/thesis/docs/roadmap.md

     - [ ] docs: Add match/lag flags and brief diagnoses to the summary outputs
 - [ ] Record environment and implementation differences that could affect comparability (Gym/Gymnasium vs ALE version, hardware precision, reward processing, action set, frameskip) and include them in a `results/summary/notes.md`.
     - [ ] docs: Document environment/implementation differences impacting score comparability
+- [ ] Maintain `docs/design/results_comparison.md` as a living reference: describe metrics definitions, table/plot formats, interpretation heuristics, and how to regenerate comparison artifacts.
+    - [ ] docs: Note the scripts/commands used for aggregation and any manual steps for validating percentages vs. paper baselines.

 ---